Elliott-Chong/IMCS-Research-Projects/Collaborative-Brainstorm/README.md

 ## What Next:

-- [ ] [https://gojs.net/latest/learn/](Understand the basics of Go.js) to understand the visualisation library
+- [ ] [Understand the basics of Go.js](https://gojs.net/latest/learn/) to understand the visualisation library
 - [ ] Add a backend database to store the data
 - [ ] Add a login system
 - [ ] Add a way to save the data as an image